Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 -   *Measure where it matters and only enough to make a sound decision*.

 <div class="rmdnote">
-<p>Quality of a geospatial database is a function of accuracy, adequacy, consistency, completeness, interoperability, accessibility and serving capacity.
-Each of these usability measures can be optimized up to a certain level depending on the available funds.</p>
+<p>The quality of a geospatial database is a function of accuracy, adequacy, consistency, completeness, interoperability, accessibility and serving capacity.
+Each of these usability measures can be optimized up to a certain level depending on the available resources.</p>
 </div>

-In practice, soil surveyors rarely have the luxury of returning to the field to collect extra samples to iteratively improve predictions and maps, but the concept of iterative modeling of spatial variation is now increasingly accepted.
+In practice, soil surveyors rarely have the luxury of returning to the field to collect additional samples to iteratively improve predictions and maps, but the concept of iterative modeling of spatial variation is now increasingly accepted.